-Mutual funds: Valued at quoted market prices available on an active market which is based on the underlying net asset value (NAV) of shares held by the Plan at year-end.
+Mutual funds: Valued at quoted market prices available on an active market which is based on the underlying net asset value (NAV) of shares held by the Foundation at year-end.

-Common stock: Valued at closing price reported on the active market on which the individual securities are traded.
+Common stock and Master limited partnerships: Valued at closing price reported on the active market on which the individual securities/limited partnerships are traded.